Italiano: traduzione ancora in corso ...

 The same can be achieved by other exercises, but this one seemed to me the most suitable for the Peace Experiment.
 In the trial and error it can happen that other possibilities show up how one can come as an untrained easily and quickly into the peace feeling.

-I could now cite umpteen studies that have already shown that a common simultaneous FEELING of peace of many people lead to positive results in world affairs.
+I could now cite umpteen studies that have already shown that a common simultaneous FEELING of peace of many people lead to positive results.
 But we already know that reading and reciting has only a very small learning effect and will not necessarily provide a motivation boost to try it out.

 You don't learn Sardinian dances by studying books about them, you just dance along.

 So now we come to the second challenge: how do we inspire an entire island to join in?

 Through a concert!!
 What should be able to help better than music?

 What if we could raffle a concert for summer or autumn 2024 among all the participating of the 377 Sardinian municipalities?